 - Christine Rohrbacher is a recent graduate of the graduate Architecture program at UBC.
 Her thesis research focused on housing and the thresholds between public and private space that allow for a greater quality of life, gentle densification, and affordability opportunities.

-Jesse McKee is the Head of Strategy where he leads the Organization’s advancement, communications, and programming.
+- Jesse McKee is the Head of Strategy at 221A.
+He leads the Organization’s advancement, communications, research, and programming.
+From 2019-22, he is the lead investigator on 221A's Blockchains & Cultural Padlocks Research Initiative.
 Previously, he was the Curator of Walter Phillips Gallery, The Banff Centre and the Exhibitions Curator, Western Front, Vancouver.
-In 2015, he was the co-curator, with Daina Augaitis, of Vancouver Special: Ambivalent Pleasures, the inaugural edition of a civic triennial exhibition at the Vancouver Art Gallery in 2017.
-As a curatorial resident he has worked with Things that can happen, Hong Kong and Tranzit.org, Romania.
+In 2017, he was the co-curator, with Daina Augaitis, of Vancouver Special: Ambivalent Pleasures, the inaugural edition of a civic triennial exhibition at the Vancouver Art Gallery.
+As a curatorial resident, he has worked with Things that can happen, Hong Kong and Tranzit.org, Romania.
 McKee served as a juror for the Sobey Art Award and was a member of the Canada Council for the Art’s Asia Pacific Delegation.
 He has written essays and reviews for Canadian Art, C Magazine, Fillip, Border Crossings, Kaleidoscope, and Cura.
-His recent catalogue essay, Surreal Ghosts and Neuroplastic Ancestors, focuses on Julia Feyrer and Tamara Henderson’s filmmaking, and the neuroplastic effects of Vancouver’s economic enclosure over the past decade, published by the Morris and Helen Belkin Art Gallery, University of British Columbia and Institute for Contemporary Art, University of Pennsylvania.
+His recent catalogue essay, Surreal Ghosts and Neuroplastic Ancestors correlates Julia Feyrer and Tamara Henderson’s filmmaking with the neuroplastic effects of Vancouver’s economic enclosure over the past decade; published by the Morris and Helen Belkin Art Gallery, University of British Columbia and Institute for Contemporary Art, University of Pennsylvania. email@example.com

 221A acknowledges that the area called Vancouver is within the unceded Indigenous territories belonging to the Musqueam, Skxwú7mesh-ulh Úxwumixw (Squamish) and Tsleil-Watututh peoples.
 221A recognizes that the colony of British Columbia was created through organized dispossession and colonial violence.
 221A seeks to shift its organizational practices to work together with Indigenous people to end ongoing violence, disposession and displacement.